IonicaBizauKitchen/squire/README.md

 </table>

+## Request proxying ##

+In preview mode, Squire can proxy requests to another server.
+This is useful when you're building a web application that needs to talk to some other backend server.
+You can enable the feature by setting some [config values](#configuration-files).
+The config properties you'll be interested in are enableProxy, proxyPort and possibly proxyHost.

+When proxying is enabled, Squire will no longer serve 404s on its own.
+Any requests that don't correspond to a built file will automatically be sent to the proxy server instead.

 ## Configuration files ##

 Squire supports configuration at the global level and the plugin level.
 All configuration files are written in [CSON](https://github.com/bevry/cson) and live in the config directory.
 The file "squire.cson" contains configuration for the entire build process, and any other files are specifically for plugins with the same name. "jade.cson" will correspond to the jade plugin, etc.